metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
 - `optional` (Boolean) Specify whether the ConfigMap or it's keys must be defined
-- `volume_label` (String) The volume label of the resulting disk inside the VMI.
-Different bootstrapping mechanisms require different values.
-Typical values are 'cidata' (cloud-init), 'config-2' (cloud-init) or 'OEMDRV' (kickstart).
+- `volume_label` (String) The volume label of the resulting disk inside the VMI.Different bootstrapping mechanisms require different values.Typical values are 'cidata' (cloud-init), 'config-2' (cloud-init) or 'OEMDRV' (kickstart).

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--container_disk"></a>